fanduel-oss/refract/docs/introduction/why.md

                +------------+
 ```

 However, the loop above doesn't exist in a vacuum!
 Various external effects compose the business logic of an app: network requests, time, data persistence, analytics, etc. State mutations (`setState`, reducers), state getters and render functions are in principle always pure.
-As a result, interaction handlers such as `onClick` or lifecycle methods such as `componentDidMount` handle side-effects in an imperative way.
+As a result, interaction handlers such as `onClick` or lifecycle methods such as `componentDidMount` handle side-effects imperatively.

 ## Functional and declarative